2 Kings 7

 Reader-Friendly Bible: Purple Letter EditionKJP

 9Then they said to each other, “We are not doing right.
 This day is a day of good news, and we hold our peace.
 If we stay here till morning light, some mischief will befall us; let us go and tell the king's household.”
 10So they went to the gatekeepers of the city; and told them, “We went to the camp of the Syrians, and there was no one there, but their horses and donkeys were tied, and their tents just as they were.”
 11And the gatekeepers informed the king's household within.
-12And the king arose in the night, and told his servants, “I will tell you what the Syrians are up to: They know that we are starving; so they have left their camp to hide in the field, saying, ‘When they come out of the city, we shall take them alive, and get access to the city.’”
-13And one of his officers said, “Let someone take five of the horses that remain in the city, (their plight is like all of us that remain here – they, as all of us Israelites, are doomed); so let us send and see.”
-14And so they chose two chariot horses; and the king sent them to go after the Syrians, saying, “Go and see.”
-15And they followed them as far as the Jordan; and there were garments and equipment strewn all along the road, that the Syrians had thrown away in their haste.
-And the messengers returned, and reported to the king.
+12And King Jehoram arose in the night, and told his servants, “I will tell you what the Syrians are up to: They know that we are starving; so they have left their camp to hide in the field, saying, ‘When they come out of the city, we shall take them alive, and gain access to the city.’”
+13And one of his officers said, “Let some take five of the horses that remain and go as scouts and see.
+If something happens to them, they will be no worse off than those of us who remain here: doomed.”
+14And so they chose two chariots with their horses; and the king sent them to go after the Syrians, saying, “Go and see.”
+15And they followed the Syrians as far as the Jordan; and there were garments and equipment strewn all along the road, discarded by the Syrians in their hasty flight.
+And then they returned, and reported to the king.
 16And then the people went out, and looted the tents of the Syrians.
 So, indeed, a measure of fine flour was sold for a shekel, and two measures of barley for a shekel, according to the word of the LORD.

 Reader-Friendly Bible: Purple Letter Edition